NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 the polynomial equation $a\, b - 1 = 0$.
 An algebraist would say that
 $a\, b - 1$ is a relation.

-To calculate a Gröbner basis one defines a list of relations
+To calculate a Gröbner basis one defines a list of relations:

 	rels = {a ** x ** a - c, a ** b - 1, b ** a - 1}